mesh2107/Git_Practice2_local/README.md

-#this is my practice of gihub to manage a local poject allong with github
+# This is my practice of gihub to manage a local poject allong with github

 There are some directories you need to know like